JAForbes/blog/public/posts/why-cohost-is-good.md

 In order for Cohost to be sustainable it likely needs to reach out to that audience and provide features and content that that audience expects and enjoys.
 That may happen organically but if it doesn't it could be Cohost's achilles heel.

 For me, I'm a bit of a normy but I'm also a left wing tech worker and a nerd.
-So I get by just fine reading about music production or game dev.
+So I get by just fine reading about [music production](https://cohost.org/rc/tagged/Music%20production), or [star wars](https://cohost.org/rc/tagged/star%20wars), or [game dev](https://cohost.org/rc/tagged/game%20dev).

-I think it'd be cool if there was a welcome experience that helped you pick some tags to follow and some tags to mute.
-And probably a good idea to drop the maroon.
+I think it'd be cool if there was a welcome experience that helped users pick some tags to follow and some tags to mute.
+Spotify does this when you sign up, it gets you to click on artists / genres you are interested in to help seed its algorithm.
+But Cohost could instead just seed the users tag list.

-## In Conclusion

-If you've tried it out and immediately decided it wasn't for you I recommend giving it another try.
-But be aware you need to put in a little effort upfront curating your feed.
-You also may feel you need a dopamine hit that you aren't getting from other sites.
-Be conscious of that and push past it.
-When you're bored, that's a good thing, close the tab and go do something else.
-You don't need to death scroll, you won't miss out on anything.

-It may be that what cohost is missing is someone like you posting about exactly what you're interested in.

-I'd far prefer Cohost to be sucessful than even Mastodon.
-Decentralizing doesn't actually solve any of the problems of social media.
-Cohost's model actually has a legitimate chance of creating a social network that isn't predatory and they are off to a good start, they have momentum.
+I think this problem is solvable.

+## What kind of internet do we want?

+I was born in the late 80s.
+I'm young enough to have always been surrounded by computers and computing, but I am also old enough to have seen the rise of the web, mobile computing, social media and now AI.

+I used to be genuinely excited about the possibilities of twitter - the global town square.
+Through twitter I got to see first hand, on the ground footage of world events that would never be aired on mainstream news networks.
+Twitter helped me contextualise world events and learn about all kinds of amazing things that just wouldn't never have been part of my world otherwise.
+Twitter instilled in me a healthy distrust of corporate media.

+A lot of the reason twitter was good wasn't sheer good will, it was that twitter just wasn't as good at juicing their users attention for revenue as their competitors.

+Twitter grew up in era of cheap money where investors were happy to make long term bets on non profitable businesses providing they were seeing user growth.
+That era is over and consequently we've seen it transform into what we have today.
+You will struggle to find funding for any business at the moment let alone for long term bets that are bleeding cash.

+When I log in to X, I have 20 notifications, always tweets that aren't directed at me, but simply tweets I "might be interested in".
+The platform is desperate for me to care, and I don't, I can't.
+I see it for what it is.

+Facebook was never good at doing what Twitter did well, but it was good at turning a profit, by harvesting your attention and often redirecting and rewiring your own thought and behaviour patterns to get that extra 20 minutes of ad revenue.

+But Facebook has been usurped by Instagram and TikTok, and now it seems every social network has some variation of TikTok's video shorts.
+As AI becomes more powerful these tools will become better and better at predicting exactly what you need to see to stay on the feed.

+And consequently what you need to see to stay on the feed is almost never some information or content that makes you stop and reflect, or engage in the real world.
+These algorithms want every minute of your life.
+These companies have no remorse.

+So what kind of internet do we want?

+I don't think Mastodon is the way forward.
+I also don't think just making things decentralized or open source solves the fundamental problems of our current social media age.
+We need to focus on ownership and power structures.
+We need to analyze capital flows and form new structures that are immune to short term financial speculation.
+The impulse to de-centralize technology as a solution for reducing corruption is politically naivete.

+I'm not sure if Cohost is the answer.
+It might be destined to fail and become forgotten.
+But it is completely within the realm of possibility that it grows organically and sustainably and can continue to be a counterpoint, a beacon.
+Much like American's who refer to European social democracies when discussion Medicare for All.
+Slim chance anything will change, but the chances are even slimmer when there is no visible alternative.